 The ‘why’ of our learning policy states that all learners, most specifically pupils, need to be enabled to reach their full potential.

-The ‘how’ of learning is embodied within our four agreed learning values of aspiration, collaboration, creativity and independence.
+The ‘how’ of learning is embodied within our four agreed learning values of resilience, optimism, ambition and responsibility.
 These values are considered and planned for within all aspects of our curriculum.
-Two of the values are the subject of specific focus in each term.

 The 'why', 'what' and 'how' of learning are firmly linked in our planning which focuses on a enquiry/research approach to an overarching topic which is set for the whole school.